Elementary 9 Inspiring Texts About Women Who Changed The World

 Here is a meaningful selection of texts for grades 3–5 from CommonLit about influential women throughout history.
 These women who overcame obstacles, thought of new ideas, and advocated for others are sure to inspire your students!

-“The Child” by J. Patrick Lewis
+“The Child” by J. Patrick Lewis (4th Grade)

 In this compelling poem, Lewis describes the experiences of Sylvia Mendez, a Mexican-Puerto Rican civil rights advocate.
 The poem uses powerful metaphors to depict the glaring differences between the segregated elementary schools in town.
 Sylvia pictures the doors of the white school locked with secret combinations of frowns, but thinks she may have the key to get in.